hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-22-modding-the-atlas-keyboard.md

 ---
-tagline: Making a premium keyboard's sound profile match its looks.
+excerpt: "Making a premium keyboard's sound profile match its looks."
 header:
     og_image: /assets/images/posts/2022-07-22-modding-the-atlas-keyboard/final.jpg
     teaser: /assets/images/posts/2022-07-22-modding-the-atlas-keyboard/final.jpg
     header: /assets/images/posts/2022-07-22-modding-the-atlas-keyboard/final.jpg
     overlay_image: /assets/images/posts/2022-07-22-modding-the-atlas-keyboard/burger-mount.png
+tags:
+    - HIDs
+    - Builds
 ---
 Not too long ago, I got my hands on a Cannon Keys Atlas ortholinear keyboard, from a fellow on [r/mechmarket](https://www.reddit.com/r/mechmarket/).
 Although it's a beautiful keyboard, I found that the Atlas actually didn't sound that great.
 In this post, I talk about the mods I tried and deployed to improve the feel and acoustics of the already very handsome keyboard.
 Some of them I stuck with, and others I decided to ditch.